MicrosoftDocs/learn/learn-pr/azure/aks-governance-azure-policy/includes/5-exercise-assign-policy-to-aks-cluster.md

    ![Screenshot showing kubernetes selected for category](../media/5-filtering-for-kubernetes.png)

-1. Select the **Kubernetes cluster containers should only use allowed images** policy definition, then select the Assign button at the top left corner of the screen.
+1. Select the **Kubernetes cluster containers should only use allowed images** policy definition

+1. Select the **Assign** button at the top left corner of the screen.

 1. Set the Scope to the resource group of the Kubernetes cluster you just created, which in this case is the **videogamerg** resource group.
 Fill out the rest of the form as seen in the picture below and click **Next**.